 Co-creating the agenda for the day; all participants are invited to propose sessions.
 (Add ideas now on the wiki.)

-The Opening Circle will be immediately followed by the first two hour-long blocks of parallel discussions in small groups, taking place in rooms throughout the building.
+The first set of parallel discussions in small groups, taking place in rooms throughout the building.

 Lunch, exhibition & networking